bartblack13/Election_Analysis/README.md

     Winning Percentage: 73.8%<br />

 ## Election-Audit Summary: In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
 Give at least two examples of how this script can be modified to be used for other elections.

+Although the the script used to generate the above results was written for a specific file with specific variables, if the election commission is interested, the code could be modified to run different data set files.
+For example, the code could be modified to ask the user which file should be run, by using the input() function.
+This might require the user to specify the folder path, indirect or direct.
+Assuming that the data is in the same format in each file (same columns and same info per column), and assuming that the new files are in the same folder as the initial "election_results" file, I use the input function to creat a new file_to_load variable, and then use the f-string function to autoload that file name into the script to open the file.
+In the picture below, you can see the old code (commented out in green) and the new code, including the new variable and input function.
+The modified code, as shown below was 100% functional and successfully genearated the same data outputs as origincal code.

+**add edited code option1 pic

+**old code:
+file_to_load = os.path.join("Resources_mod3", "election_results.csv")

+**new code:
+file_to_load = os.path.join("Resources_mod3", "election_results.csv")